Lucas-Erkana/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

->In this react project I will lay the foundations for my Bookstore website.
-I will create the React part of the app.
-I will also set up routing using React
+>In this project I will setup the Bookstore website similar to the "Awesome Books" website built in the previous module.
+I will create an MVP version of it that allows the user to:
+Display a list of books,
+Add a book, and
+Remove a selected book.

 **Bookstore app**